• Skip to primary navigation

 • 2 cups rolled oats - use gluten free if needed (160g)

-• 2 medium bananas (about 1 tightly packed cup in total)
+• 2 medium bananas (about 1 tightly packed cup)

 • 1 cup your favourite plant-based milk (240ml) (see recipe note below)